chadaustin/isitsnappy.com/index.md

 ## Television Latency

 My primary television is a Samsung LN46C650.
 I've always been happy with it, but I recently played through some old games and found them to be trickier than I remembered.
 Something never felt quite right.
 Well, the NES Classic (which already has some [emulation latency](https://byuu.org/articles/latency/)), on my TV, measures at ~170 ms!
-On a Dell LCD monitor, it measures at 87 ms.  That means my TV adds something like 80 ms, which is consistent with my other measurements and general feeling that games were never responsive.
+On a Dell LCD monitor, the same game measures at 87 ms.  That means my TV adds ~80 ms, which is consistent with my other measurements and general feeling that games were never responsive.
 80 ms is not that bad by itself, but when you add other sources of latency, it quickly becomes unpleasant.
 Guess I'm [in the market for a new one](http://www.rtings.com/tv/tests/inputs/input-lag).  :(

 I used to play semi-competitive Quake 3, and my typical ping time was in the 50 ms range.
 It's absurd that my TV adds more latency than the time it takes for network packets to travel halfway across the country!